saeedrezayi/SignalGo-Publisher/README.md

 # Publisher
-Publisher And Service managment tools, is free software derived from the Free and Open source library called Signalgo.
+Publisher and Service management tools, is free software derived from the Free and Open source library called Signalgo.
 The main purpose of this line of thought is to make things easier. solve the problems of developers, project managers and help the free and open source software development community.
 So that everyone can use it any way they want.

+## The latest stable version is version 2.
+In the Publisher Branch.
+And the developing version is version 3.
+In the Publisher3 Branch.

 ## Some Features:

-1. Update you'r project's from source control like git. to get latest version/changes
+1. Update your projects from source control like git. to get latest version/changes
 2. Compile and get different release of projects.
 3. Run Unit Test's.
-4. Publish and get output's for any linux and windows platforms.
+4. Publish and get outputs for any Linux and windows platforms.
-5. Upload to any server that has a server manager or service manager (for linux and command-line operating systems)
+5. Upload to any server that has a server manager or service manager (for Linux and command-line operating systems)
 6. Manage services on servers through Publisher:

      6.1 Manage the execution of services